akazukin5151/koneko/CONTRIBUTING.md

 2. Run tests with `pytest testing/ -vvvv -l`
 3. Make your changes
 4. Run tests again
+5. You can also double check the docs by running `cd docs` then `make html`
-5. Submit a pull request
+6. Submit a pull request

 Tips:
 * If your git client complains about committing to master, just remove `.pre-commit-config.yaml`